Standard 1: Understand the fundamental concepts relevant to the development of a market economy.

 The Specifics of Supply and Demand:

 This lesson is designed to teach the specifics of supply and demand.
-Determinants, as well as effects on equilibrium, will be covered.
-A short (1/2 to 1 page) argumentative essay and quiz will be the final assessments to determine students' mastery.
-A PowerPoint, writing rubric, final quiz and answer key have been included with the lesson.
+Determinants, as well as effects on supply and demand, will be covered.
+Students will then be asked to research headlines and analyze the supply and demand represented in the news articles.

 Type: Lesson Plan